Montenegrin First League of Water Polo: Montenegrin League

 Below is a list of clubs with titles won in Montenegrin First League of Water Polo.

 Overall

 Below is an overall list, with titles won in both leagues - Montenegrin League and SFR Yugoslavia / Serbia and Montenegro Championship.

 Montenegrin water polo clubs in Adriatic League

 Clubs from Montenegro were among the founders of Adriatic Water Polo League, which is established at 2008.
-Since its first season, Montenegrin sides were among the most successful participants of regional competition, and PVK Jadran Herceg Novi won two titles.
-Othed clubs from Montenegro which participated in Adriatic League are VK Primorac Kotor, VK Budva and VA Cattaro Kotor.
+Since its first season, Montenegrin sides were among the most successful participants of regional competition, and PVK Jadran Herceg Novi won two titles on seasons 2010-11 and 2011-12.

+Other clubs from Montenegro which participated in Adriatic League are VK Primorac Kotor, VK Budva and VA Cattaro Kotor.

 Below is list of participation of Montenegrin clubs by every season of Adriatic League.